Bodø (town): Toponymy

-The town is named after the old Bodøgård farm (Boðvin), since the town was built on its ground.
-The first element might be boði which means "sunken rock" or "skerry" and the last element is vin which means "meadow" or "pasture".
-The last element may have been misunderstood as øy which means "island" (and written with the Danish language form ø).
+The town is named after the old Bodøgård farm (Boðvin) because the town was built on its land.
+The first element might be boði 'sunken rock' or 'skerry', and the last element is vin 'meadow' or 'pasture'.
+The last element may have been misunderstood as øy 'island' (and written with the Danish form ø).

 Climate

-Bodø features a humid continental climate (Dfb) or, if the original Köppen winter threshold -3 °C is used, an oceanic climate (Cfb) in the 1991–2020 base period.
-Bodø is one of the northernmost cities in the world and the only inside the Arctic Circle with a temperate four-season climate.
+Bodø features Humid continental climate (Köppen: Dfb) using 0C as the winter threshold or a temperate oceanic climate if using -3C as the winter threshold as in the original Köppen climate classification system.
+In the 1961-1990 period it featured a borderline subpolar oceanic/subarctic climate.
 The weather in Bodø depends on weather pattern; long lasting weather patterns with Atlantic lows bringing rain and overcast can occur in all seasons, but so can sunny weather with Highs over Northern Scandiniava/Western Russia.

 Located on a peninsula in the Norwegian Sea, Bodø has potential for strong winds both from the west and east.
 The "midnight sun" is above the horizon from 1 June to 14 July (44 days), and the period with continuous daylight lasts a bit longer.

 The following records are from the airport.
 The all-time low -18.5 °C was recorded in February 1966, which was the coldest month on record with a mean of -8.9 °C. The all-time high 30.7 °C was set in July 2019, while July 2014 was the warmest month with a 24-hr mean 17.3 °C and average daily high 21.6 °C. The warmest night recorded was June 29, 1972 with overnight low 21.7 °C. The average date for the first overnight freeze (below 0 °C) in autumn is October 12 (1981–2010 average).
 The driest month on record was January 2014 with no precipitation at all, while the wettest was September 2009 with 293 mm.

 Recent decades have seen warming, and there has been no overnight air frost in June since 1981.
 With its location on the Arctic Circle the city features one of the largest latitudinal temperature anomalies on Earth.
 Data in table below is from Bodø VI, approximately 1 km from the town center.

 Earlier weather data for Bodø, which then had a subpolar Oceanic Climate (Cfc).